The eggshell skull rule applies to accident victims with pre-existing medical conditions or physical limitations.

 This results in higher or additional medical expenses to treat his injuries.
 The defendant here is liable for all the victim’s additional damages, including additional pain and suffering, physical impairment, lost earning capacity and medical expenses.

-The purpose of the eggshell skull rule is to fairly compensate the victim for the harm they suffered rather than allow the negligent party to escape liability by arguing your damages were greater than anticipated.
+The purpose of the eggshell doctrine is to fairly compensate the victim for the harm they suffered rather than allow the negligent party to escape liability by arguing your damages were greater than anticipated.

-What Are Some Complications Surrounding the Eggshell Rule?
+What Are Some Complications Surrounding the Eggshell Skull Rule?

 There are two circumstances that make the application of the eggshell skull rule complicated: intervening causes and comparative negligence.